How Can I Deal With the Rising Costs of Health Care?

 Why are health-care costs rising so high?

-A 2017 report by Kaiser Health News correctly noted that Medicare Part B premiums would rise in 2018.
+Medicare Part B premiums usually go up from year to year.
 At the same time, Social Security benefit payments have continued to increase only slightly in recent years.
-The report questions whether Social Security will adequately keep pace with Part B premiums in the years to come.

 You may have noticed health-care costs going up.
 There could be many reasons for the general climb in health-care costs such as health insurance premiums.
 Under the Affordable Care Act (the ACA, or Obamacare), the government gave insurance companies subsidies to help offset the costs of insuring people with health problems.
 Also, the ACA diluted the “risk pool” for insurance companies by requiring everyone to have health insurance – so young, healthy people still had to sign up.
 Since the ACA was passed, Congress has cut off the subsidies, so insurance companies have higher premiums to help cover their increased costs.